-- 4.3 Hydrologic Forecast Operations.
+4.3 Hydrologic Forecast Operations

 Partner requirements, consistent with regional and national policy, are the predominant driver of RFC hydrologic forecast operations.
 The two primary partners for RFCs are NWS field offices (primarily WFOs) and external water-related agencies.
 During routine or extended hours of operation, RFC operational staff should maintain continuous situational awareness of changing hydrologic conditions by monitoring hydrologic and meteorological data.
+Forecasts should be updated when they fail to adequately represent current conditions.
+In order for WFO staff to effectively communicate forecast changes to the public, RFC hydrologic forecasters should communicate forecast reasoning for significant changes to the WFO as described in section 4.6.2.

-Forecasts should be updated when they fail to adequately represent current conditions. - 4.4 Water Supply Forecasts.
-Water supply forecasting is a very important operation at several NWS RFCs.
-Seasonal (multi-month) water supply forecasts can be generated through both AHPS and/or regression-based procedures.
+4.4 Water Supply Forecasts

+Seasonal and annual (for Western Region RFCs) water supply forecasts can be generated through the Ensemble Streamflow Prediction (ESP) system, Hydrologic Ensemble Forecast Service (HEFS) and/or regression-based procedures.
 In regions of the country with a substantial winter snowpack, forecasts for spring runoff are highly valuable to partners and other users and can be produced with a high degree of skill and reliability.
 This is a critical and well-established service in the Western U.S. where more than 70% of the annual precipitation falls as snow.
-In the Western U.S., first-of-month forecasts are coordinated with the Natural Resources Conservation Service (and in some cases other federal and state agencies) by long-standing agreement(s).
+In the Western U.S., first-of-month forecasts may be coordinated with the Natural Resources Conservation Service (and in some cases other federal and state agencies) by long-standing agreement(s).
 Mid-month, preliminary, and updated seasonal forecasts typically do not require coordination but may be as locally agreed.
 Forecasts normally begin in January and continue through the peak snow melt period.
-Seasonal forecast periods (e.g. April through July) vary by watershed and are based on user requirements.
+Seasonal forecast periods (e.g., April through July) vary by watershed and are based on user requirements.
 Water supply forecasts are primarily disseminated through individual RFC web pages or regional web pages that combine the information from multiple RFCs.

-- 4.5 Flash Flood Guidance Operations.
+4.5 Flash Flood Guidance Operations

 Flash flood guidance (FFG) serves as key input to the evaluation of flash flood threat at WFOs.
 It also may serve as an index of soil moisture for some simplified WFO flash flood warning and forecast applications.
 RFCs will monitor the quality of their FFG, particularly as it relates to areas near shared RFC boundaries, and coordinate routinely to ensure FFG is as consistent as physically reasonable from one RFC area to the next.
-If significant rainfall or snowmelt renders FFG values unrepresentative, RFCs should update the FFG and coordinate with affected WFOs and RFCs. - 4.6 WFO Support Operations.
+If significant rainfall or snowmelt renders FFG values unrepresentative, RFCs should update the FFG and coordinate with affected WFOs and RFCs.

+4.6 WFO Support Operations

 RFCs conduct several types of support activities with WFOs which facilitate effective execution of hydrologic services at both offices.
 These activities can be divided roughly between HAS function coordination activities and hydrologic forecast coordination activities.
-RFCs and WFOs are full partners in collaborating to achieve successful warning and forecast operations for every hydrologic event. - 4.6.1 HAS Function Coordination.
+RFCs and WFOs are full partners in collaborating to achieve successful warning and forecast operations for every hydrologic event.

+4.6.1 HAS Function Coordination

 HAS function coordination encompasses interaction with other offices on hydrometeorological inputs to hydrologic operations (see section 2.6).
-The HAS function serves as a liaison with WFOs and the HPC to ensure the full utilization of hydrometeorological data in the hydrologic modeling process. - 4.6.2 Hydrologic Forecast Coordination.
+The HAS function serves as a liaison with WFOs and the WPC to ensure the full utilization of hydrometeorological data in the hydrologic modeling process.

+4.6.2 Hydrologic Forecast Coordination

 RFCs support WFO hydrologic operations by providing expert advice and assistance on hydrologic forecasts when necessary.
 Coordination of hydrologic forecasts should include some discussion of the parameters significantly impacting the forecast, such as QPF, to assist the WFO in the warning decision process.